apache/hudi/website/contribute/developer-setup.md

  - (Recommended) Join our dev mailing list & slack channel, listed on [community](/community/get-involved) page.

-## IDE Setup
+## IntelliJ Setup

+IntelliJ is the recommended IDE for developing Hudi.
 To contribute, you would need to do the following

 - Fork the Hudi code on Github & then clone your own fork locally.
-Once cloned, we recommend building as per instructions on [spark quickstart](/docs/quick-start-guide) or [flink quickstart](/docs/flink-quick-start-guide)
+Once cloned, we recommend building as per instructions on [spark quickstart](/docs/quick-start-guide) or [flink quickstart](/docs/flink-quick-start-guide).

+- In IntelliJ, select `File` > `New` > `Project from Existing Sources...` and select the `pom.xml` file under your local Hudi source folder.

-- In `Project Structure`, select Java 1.8 as the Project SDK
+- In `Project Structure`, select Java 1.8 as the Project SDK.

   ![IDE setup java](/assets/images/contributing/IDE_setup_java.png)

 - Make the following configuration in `Preferences` or `Settings` in newer IntelliJ so the Hudi code can compile in the IDE:
-  * Enable annotation processing in compiler
+  * Enable annotation processing in compiler.

     ![IDE setup annotation processing](/assets/images/contributing/IDE_setup_annotation.png)
-  * Configure Maven *NOT* to delegate IDE build/run actions to Maven so you can run tests in IntelliJ directly
+  * Configure Maven *NOT* to delegate IDE build/run actions to Maven so you can run tests in IntelliJ directly.

     ![IDE setup maven 1](/assets/images/contributing/IDE_setup_maven_1.png)
     ![IDE setup maven 2](/assets/images/contributing/IDE_setup_maven_2.png)

-- If you switch maven build profile, e.g., from Spark 3.2 to Spark 3.3, you need to first build Hudi in the command line first and `Reload All Maven Projects` in IntelliJ like below, so that IntelliJ re-indexes the code
+- If you switch maven build profile, e.g., from Spark 3.2 to Spark 3.3, you need to first build Hudi in the command line first and `Reload All Maven Projects` in IntelliJ like below, so that IntelliJ re-indexes the code.

    ![IDE setup reload](/assets/images/contributing/IDE_setup_reload.png)

 - \[Recommended\] We have embraced the code style largely based on [google format](https://google.github.io/styleguide/javaguide.html).
 Please set up your IDE with style files from [\<project root\>/style/](https://github.com/apache/hudi/tree/master/style).
 These instructions have been tested on IntelliJ.
-    * Open Project Preferences in IDE
+    * Open Project Preferences in IntelliJ
     * Install and activate CheckStyle plugin

       ![IDE_setup_checkstyle_1](/assets/images/contributing/IDE_setup_checkstyle_1.png)